Laci Mosley

-Laci Mosley is an American actress, comedian and podcaster.
+Laci Risë Mosley (born July 4, 1991) is an American actress, comedian and podcaster.
 She performs improv comedy at UCB Los Angeles and co-starred in the Pop comedy series Florida Girls.
 Mosley is best known for her podcast Scam Goddess, which focuses on historical and contemporary scams and cons.
-In 2021, Mosley joined the cast of HBO's A Black Lady Sketch Show and the iCarly revival series.
+She was a cast member on Florida Girls, A Black Lady Sketch Show, Lopez vs Lopez, and the iCarly revival series.
+As of 2025 Mosley is a main cast member on Fox comedy Going Dutch and the host of the television adaptation of her podcast of the same name, Scam Goddess.

 Career

 Acting and comedy

 Mosley's first lead acting role was on the 2019 Pop series Florida Girls, which was cancelled after one season despite an initial renewal.
 She has also acted in supporting roles on Single Parents, Insecure, and The Wedding Year.
 She is set to star in the upcoming digital series Scroll Wheel of Time on Eko.

 Mosley provides commentary on Whoopi Goldberg's ABC true crime series The Con (2020).

 In 2021, she joined the main cast of A Black Lady Sketch Show's second season.
 That year, she was also cast in the main role of Harper in the iCarly revival.
 After the announcement of her casting, Mosley was the target of racist attacks from fans who saw her as a replacement for Jennette McCurdy's character from the original.
 Writer Franchesca Ramsey tweeted in response, "Laci's character Harper isn't replacing Sam.
 No one could replace Jennette McCurdy or her incredible talent!
-But it’s both racist as hell & completely unfair to decide that Laci hasn’t earned her role especially since the show isn’t even out yet!!"
+But it's both racist as hell & completely unfair to decide that Laci hasn't earned her role especially since the show isn't even out yet!!"

 Mosley performs improv and sketch comedy at UCB in Los Angeles and performs a show called #TrapProv with her comedy partner Priscilla Davies.
 She is a member of UCB's initiative Project Rethink that started in 2020, which works to address systemic racism within the organization.

 In 2021, Mosley appeared as a panelist on four episodes of the NPR news quiz Wait Wait...
 Don't Tell Me!

 In March 2022 it was announced that she would not return for season three of A Black Lady Sketch Show due to scheduling conflicts.
-In April, she was cast in a recurring role in the NBC comedy pilot Lopez vs Lopez.
+In April, she was cast in a recurring role in the NBC comedy series Lopez vs Lopez.